 For your accounting, you'll want to do the bare minimum to be legally compliant and not sued by the IRS; and have financial reports to look at so you can nod and go "hmm, yes we are still burning money at an alarming rate."
 Unless you are a finance-driven business, the first 2 years are not the time to be optimizing your financial reporting.

 Time suck alert: There is no need to do bookkeeping in Xero or QuickBooks yourself – it is not a good use of your time, even if it is slightly cheaper.
-I know some founders who still do this even after they have hired an ops person.
+I know of founders who still do this even after they have hired an ops person.
 Baffling.

 Don’t spend too much time making financial forecasts at an early stage – your priority should be to put together something credible to make sure you don’t run out of money in 6 months.
 For the first 1-2 years, investors need you to have some idea of what's going on financially, but it's a complete waste of time to pretend you have a detailed view of what will happen.
 However, as you start to approach $1m ARR, you should have a reasonably detailed view of what you want the next 2 years to look like, with something highly speculative 3-5 years out.

 Pry connects seamlessly with your accounting software (Quickbooks, Xero) as well as most banks, and you then just fill out assumptions manually or using simple formulae.
 It also has neat dashboards for visualizing everything, comparing budget vs. actuals, and scenario modeling.
-It was recently acquired by Brex, so I'd expect to see its pricing and branding change a bit.

 Be responsive when it comes to re-forecasting – don't just rigidly stick to an arbitrary annual or quarterly process because it's 'standard practice'.
 We review budget vs. actuals monthly, and then reforecast as and when it feels appropriate.

 Put it in Brex (US only).
 Brex also makes it incredibly easy to manage virtual credit cards, and the built-in expense management negates the need for something like Expensify.
 It doesn’t charge you anything.
+They make distributing your cash between a current account and MMFs (basically low-risk interest bearing funds) very easy too.

 In Europe, Revolut is about the only digital bank that gets anywhere near Brex features-wise, although I find its platform a lot buggier.
+We're basically waiting for Brex to launch in Europe so we can shut down our Revolut account as they're not actually a real bank in the UK (so no deposit protection).

 Now you've organized the two most important things (people, money), it's time to get the rest of your company running smoothly.
 Defining ops as ‘anything that is not building the product or talking to customers’, here is the list of other things you'll need to think about: